Gmail deliverability issues

 Authentication methods are set up at your email service provider.
 Use the provider's instructions for setting up authentication.
 You will need to set up authentication for each of your sending domains.

-Sender's reputation is one of the major factors that is used by ISPs to determine whether to allow your emails to go to the inbox.
+Sender reputation is one of the major factors used by ISPs to determine whether to allow your emails to go to the inbox.

-High engagement with your emails (opens, clicks, or unsubscribers) & fewer spam complaints are some of the factors that boost the sender’s reputation.
+High engagement with your emails (opens, clicks, or unsubscribes) and fewer spam complaints are some of the factors that boost the sender’s reputation.

-Follow these tips to make sure you are sending to the engaged audience:
+Follow these tips to make sure you are sending to an engaged audience:

-- Ideally, use double opt-in to make sure your list doesn’t have any miss-typed or miss-spelled addresses.
+• Ideally, use double opt-in to make sure your list doesn’t have any mistyped or misspelled addresses.

-- Don’t fall for ‘buying’ or ‘renting’ lists.
-Instead, you can create a lead-gen strategy.
-Find out more here.
+• Don’t fall for “buying” or “renting” lists.
+Instead, you can create a lead-gen strategy here.

 Let them unsubscribe

-Let’s suppose you bought something from brand A & they keep sending you emails every weekend.
-But you don’t want to hear from them anymore.
+Let’s suppose you bought something from brand A and they keep sending you emails every weekend, but you don’t want to hear from them anymore.

-To stop their emails from taking space in your inbox, what would you do - mark them spam or unsubscribe?
+To stop their emails from taking space in your inbox, what would you do—mark them as spam or unsubscribe?

-I am sure you will unsubscribe.
-There are hardly any malicious people who mark legitimate emails as spam just to avoid seeing them in their inbox.
+Most people will unsubscribe.
+There are hardly any who mark legitimate emails as spam just to avoid seeing them in their inbox.

 So always give users a way to unsubscribe from your messages, and make unsubscribing easy.